projekter/NamedTensor.m/README.md

 ```Mathematica
 nDEJMPS$rotation = NamedMatrix[{{1, I}, {I, 1}} / Sqrt[2]];
 ```
-Alice will directly apply this, Bob will apply its conjugate.
+Alice will apply this, Bob will apply its conjugate.

 Then we directly implement the DEJMPS scheme as sketched above.
 ```Mathematica